-applying knowledge of place value to assist in calculations when solving problems involving larger numbers, for example, calculating the total crowd numbers for an agricultural show that lasts a week (AC9M3N02_E4) round natural numbers to the nearest multiple of five or ten to estimating how much paper will be required and how much space a grid paper model of a large number, for example, 20 200 will take up on the wall (AC9M3N03_E1) make estimates for financial transactions and to solve other practical problems (AC9M3N03) estimating how many items they can buy with, for example, \$100 using shopping catalogues, and explaining why they should round everything up to the nearest dollar, five or ten dollars before completing their estimated calculation (AC9M3N03_E2) estimating how much change they should get after buying several of the same item and explaining whether their estimate will be lower or higher than the actual amount (AC9M3N03_E3) recognise and use different models to represent the unit recognising that unit fractions represent equal parts of a whole, for example, one third is one of three equal parts of a whole (AC9M3N04_E1) fractions $\frac{1}{2}$, $\frac{1}{3}$, $\frac{1}{4}$, $\frac{1}{5}$ and their multiples.
-Combine fractions with the same denominator to representing unit fractions and their multiples in different ways, for example, using a Think board to represent one quarter using a diagram, concrete materials, a situation and the notation (AC9M3N04_E2) complete the whole using part- whole understanding (AC9M3N04) sharing or dividing measurement attributes such as mass or capacity and comparing them to say what is the same and what is different, for example, between $\frac{1}{4}$ of a lump of playdough and $\frac{1}{4}$ of a cup of rice, explaining what the parts of the fraction they refer to in each model (AC9M3N04_E3) cutting objects such as oranges, sandwiches or playdough into halves, quarters or fifths and reassembling them to show, for example, two-halves make a whole, four-quarters make a whole, counting the fractions as you go (AC9M3N04_E4) sharing collections of objects, for example, pop sticks or sultanas between three, four or five people and connectin division with fractions, for example, sharing between three people gives $\frac{1}{3}$ of the collection each and sharing between five people gives $\frac{1}{5}$ of the collection each (AC9M3N04_E5) - exploring hunting circles used by Aboriginal and Torres Strait Islander Peoples to catch prey to investigate and represent different models of unit fractions based on different numbers of hunters between 1 and 5
+Australian Curriculum: Mathematics - All elements F-10 Consultation curriculum applying knowledge of place value to assist in calculations when solving problems involving larger numbers, for example, calculating the total crowd numbers for an agricultural show that lasts a week (AC9M3N02_E4) ound natural numbers to the earest multiple of five or ten to estimating how much paper will be required and how much space a grid paper model of a large number, for example, 20 200 will take up on the wall (AC9M3N03_E1) make estimates for financial transactions and to solve other practical problems (AC9M3N03) estimating how many items they can buy with, for example, \$100 using shopping catalogues, and explaining why they should round everything up to the nearest dollar, five or ten dollars before completing their estimated calculation (AC9M3N03_E2) estimating how much change they should get after buying several of the same item and explaining whether their estimate will be lower or higher than the actual amount (AC9M3N03_E3) recognise and use different models to represent the unit recognising that unit fractions represent equal parts of a whole, for example, one third is one of three equal parts of a whole (AC9M3N04_E1) fractions $\frac{1}{2}$, $\frac{1}{3}$, $\frac{1}{4}$, $\frac{1}{5}$ and their multiples.
+Combine fractions with the same denominator to complete the whole using partwhole understanding (AC9M3N04) representing unit fractions and their multiples in different ways, for example, using a Think board to represent one-quarter using a diagram, concrete materials, a situation and the notation (AC9M3N04_E2) cc wl sharing or dividing measurement attributes such as mass or capacity and comparing them to say what is the same and what is different, for example, between $\frac{1}{4}$ of a lump of playdough and $\frac{1}{4}$ of a cup of rice, explaining what the parts of the fraction they refer to in each model (AC9M3N04_E3) cutting objects such as oranges, sandwiches or playdough into halves, quarters or fifths and reassembling them to show, for example, two-halves make a whole, four-quarters make a whole, counting the fractions as you go (AC9M3N04_E4) sharing collections of objects, for example, pop sticks or sultanas between three, four or five people and connecting division with fractions, for example, sharing between three people gives $\frac{1}{2}$ of the collection each and sharing between five people gives $\frac{1}{5}$ of the collection each (AC9M3N04_E5) exploring hunting circles used by Aboriginal and Torres Strait Islander Peoples to catch prey to investigate and represent different models of unit fractions based on different numbers of hunters between 1 and 5 model situations and solve problems (including representing money in different ways) involving addition and subtraction of two-digit and three-digit numbers, applying knowledge of partitioning, place value and basic facts.
+Explain results in terms of the situation (AC9M3N05)